John S. Phelps: Early life and career

 Phelps was elected to the Missouri House of Representatives in 1840.
 Four years later, on March 4, 1845, he was elected as a Democrat to the Twenty-Ninth Congress, and to eight succeeding Congresses (March 4, 1845 – March 3, 1863).
 During his 18-year term, he served as Chairman of the Committee on Ways and Means (Thirty-Fifth Congress) and came to be regarded as a champion of government bounties to soldiers, aid to railroads, and inexpensive postage.

-Phelps was popular in Washington, D.C. and at home.
-In 1857 Missourians honored him by naming the newly created county of Phelps after him.
+Phelps was popular in Washington, D.C., and at home.
+In 1857, Missourians honored him by naming the newly created county of Phelps after him.
 He was not a candidate for renomination in 1862.

 Civil War

 At the outbreak of the Civil War in 1861, Phelps returned to Springfield and enlisted as a private in Captain Coleman's Company of Missouri Infantry (Union).
-He was promoted to lieutenant colonel on October 2, 1861 and to colonel December 19, 1861.
+He was promoted to lieutenant colonel on October 2, 1861, and to colonel on December 19, 1861.
 Following the Union defeat at the Battle of Wilson's Creek, Mary Phelps cared for the body of General Nathaniel Lyon, killed during the battle, while her husband retreated with the Union army to Rolla.
 By special arrangement with President Abraham Lincoln, Phelps organized an infantry regiment which bore his name, Phelps’s Regiment, Missouri Volunteer Infantry.
 The regiment spent most of the winter of 1861—62 as the garrison of Fort Wyman at Rolla.
-In March 1862, Phelps led his regiment in the fierce fighting at Pea Ridge in Arkansas.
-He was mustered out May 13, 1862.
+In March 1862, Phelps led his regiment in the fierce fighting at the Battle of Pea Ridge in Arkansas.
+He was mustered out on May 13, 1862.
 In July 1862, he was appointed by President Lincoln as Military Governor of Arkansas, but he resigned the position due to ill health.